Our Focuses|Human Rights and Talent Management|Occupational Health Safety

 Regulatory Compliance

-• Through regulatory identification, stakeholder engagement, and case studies, Winbond identifies management levels and operational risks at the fab level.
-We set short, medium, and long-term improvement goals for significant occupational safety and health risks, covering the protection of Winbond workers, enhancing contractors' autonomous safety management, and jointly creating a safe and healthy workplace.
+• Through regulatory identification, stakeholder engagement, and external case studies, Winbond identifies management-level and operational risks, and sets short-, medium-, and long-term improvement goals to protect workers, strengthen contractors’ autonomous safety management, and jointly create a safe and healthy workplace.

 Management Objectives